zdravkov/kendo-docs/api/web/color.md

 ### columns `Number`

 The number of columns to show in the simple color dropdown.
-For the "basic" and "web" palettes this is automatically initialized; if you pass a custom palette then you can set this to some value that makes sense for your colors.
+For the "basic" and "websafe" palettes this is automatically initialized; if you pass a custom palette then you can set this to some value that makes sense for your colors.

 ### messages `Object`